Travel guide

 Photo: Nikolai Kolosov via Pexels

-Why do you need an eSIM for your trip to Uruguay?
+Why do you need an eSIM to travel to Uruguay?

-The difference between going with roaming and with a PuraSim eSIM is brutal:
+The difference between going with roaming and with a PuraSim eSIM is stark:

 • Traditional roaming: fixed daily rate even if you barely use data, speed often limited to 3G, surprise bills upon return.

-For Uruguay, where Uruguay has the highest connectivity penetration in Latin America; Punta del Este in high season has 5G, having stable data is especially important.
-Coverage in Montevideo, Punta del Este, and Colonia del Sacramento is generally good, but there are areas where without a well-configured local eSIM you would be left in the dark.
+Uruguay has one of the highest connectivity penetration rates in Latin America, so generally you won't have coverage problems on the usual tourist route.
+Even so, coverage in Montevideo, Punta del Este, and Colonia del Sacramento is generally good, but there are areas where without a well-configured local eSIM, you would be without service.

 Data coverage in Uruguay: what to expect

 Coverage in Uruguay varies quite a bit depending on the area.
-In the main urban and tourist areas (Montevideo, Punta del Este, and Colonia del Sacramento) you will find 4G networks and in some cases 5G.
+In major urban and tourist areas (Montevideo, Punta del Este, and Colonia del Sacramento), you will find 4G and in some cases 5G networks.
 The experience is comparable to what you would have at home.

 However, as in any destination, there are areas where the signal is more limited: